bugsnag/bugsnag-unity/README.md

 Bugsnag SDK for Unity
 ===========

+# THIS IS AN ALPHA TESTING BRANCH, THIS FEATURE IS NOT READY FOR PRODUCTION!!!

 This is the UPM package for the Bugsnag SDK for Unity.

 Install it via `UPM`: